Disparities between race and disease continue to exist in many areas of the health field, including with HPV and cervical cancer.

 These numbers are staggering and can be linked back to the underlying factors that allow HPV infections to persist and develop into serious complications.

 A key factor in warding off persistent HPV infections and cervical dysplasia is a varied and healthy diet.
-Missing key nutrients like folate, vitamin C, vitamin E and selenium, have all been associated with higher rates of persistent HPV infections.
+Missing key nutrients like folate, vitamin C, vitamin E, and selenium, have all been associated with higher rates of persistent HPV infections.

 The demographics and socioeconomic classes that struggle to make a healthy diet their reality based on both financial pressures and access to health information, end up suffering the most.

 Black Americans are disproportionally more likely to live in low-income neighborhoods and to have reduced access to healthy food.
 According to The FoodTrust, access to healthy food and full-service grocery stores is challenging for many Americans, particularly in low-income neighborhoods and in communities of color.
-Furthermore, the study finds that having better access to healthy food corresponds with healthier eating, and lower risk for obesity and other illnesses.
+Furthermore, the study finds that having better access to healthy food corresponds with healthier eating and a lower risk for obesity and other illnesses.

 Access to health information and the recent rise of the ‘wellness industry’ is also disproportionality white-washed, making it more difficult for women of color to model and implement healthy behaviors.
 More effort is needed to make both healthy food and information more accessible to these groups.